 Freedom Tower, New York City, photo by Phil Dolby.

 IronAge was a site devoted to, as its tagline read, “commemorating bodybuilding’s glory days” (roughly 1965-85).
-It was launched in 2002 by this article’s author, Shawn Perine, who was subsequently a senior writer at Flex magazine, editor-in-chief of Muscle & Fitness and editorial director of Muscle & Fitness, Flex, and Muscle & Fitness Hers.
-This essay is every bit as relevant and valuable in 2020 as it was 18 years ago, because it’s about personal growth—on the outside, yes, but, more importantly, on the inside.
+It was launched in 2002 by this article’s author, Shawn Perine, who was subsequently a senior writer at Flex magazine, editor-in-chief of Muscle & Fitness, and editorial director of Muscle & Fitness, Flex, and Muscle & Fitness Hers.
+This essay is every bit as relevant and valuable in 2021 as it was 19 years ago.

 As insular as the world of bodybuilding can seem at times, even we, the most dedicated of its practitioners, are not completely oblivious to the non-bodybuilding world about us.

 In the days leading up to September 11th of last year, I was on a personal quest to reach my largest size ever.
 As I’ve stated on this site before, at 5’9″ I’m small-boned and the ultimate hard gainer.
 Yet, over the course of the previous six months I had managed to pack 20 solid pounds onto my body and, at 193, was bearing down hard on reaching an even 200 pounds for the first time in my life.
 And while my pursuit of mass was a relatively successful one in a physical sense, it was less so in other ways.
 I was eating constantly, and when I was not eating, I was training.
 I was not working at the time, so my days were consumed with thoughts and actions relating to growth.
 My girlfriend was beside herself with my compulsion, and I cut back on the creative pursuit of design (graphic, architectural, product, web) which had always kept me well-balanced.
 By 9/10, I was unquestionably a one-dimensional person despite my ever-expanding proportions.